DCC-EX/dcc-ex.github.io/docs/begin/comparison.rst

 |DCC-EX| maintains a `Discord Server <https://discord.gg/sWNPUsg8>`_ where hundreds of people world-wide are actively engaged in discussing and evolving the |EX-CS| and it add-ons.
 You can generally get answers to questions within a few hours and, if you interested, you easily find yourself in deep conversations about existing and upcoming features.

-The other aspect of |DCC-EX| that cannot be glossed over lightly.
-It is all open source.
-Everyone is free to use or modify it as they see fit, for non-commercial use.
+The other aspect of |DCC-EX| that should not be glossed over lightly is that it is all *open source*.
+Everyone is free to use or modify our code and designs as they see fit, for non-commercial use.
 This shows clearly in the volume and rate of features and options being continuously added by the team.
 We actively invite, encourage and support people who want to add to the products.

 ----